Activation-Deactivation: A General Framework for Robust Post-hoc Explainable AI: The Algorithm

+Intuitively, if the mask is ``empty'', then both models behave exactly the same in terms of their input/output characteristics.
+See \cref{sup:sec:equiv_proof} for proof.
+This is an important difference between \convad and LayerMask~\cite{balasubramanian2023towards}.
+LayerMask does not provide such guarantees, leading to scenarios where the original model and the LayerMask-modified variant do not agree even in the fully unmasked case.

-\paragraph{Leakage Scenarios} As discussed above, \convad relies on a threshold value, $\tau$, that is used in order to determine if an activation is to be turned on or off.
-This is because it is impossible to separate the effects of masked and unmasked examples in certain edge cases and masking strategies. \Cref{fig:leaks} depicts three possible scenarios where the convolution operation straddles masked and unmasked regions of the input.
-In such scenarios, we are faced with two issues. \textbf{1}) for scenarios such as \Cref{fig:leak1,fig:leak3}, the convolution window includes, in addition to an unmasked region, a portion of either the masked region (\ref{fig:leak1}) or the padding (\ref{fig:leak3}). \textbf{2}) in \Cref{fig:leak2}, due to non-contiguous perturbation strategies, the convolution windows overlaps with each perturbations, making it impossible to determine which regions to deactivate.
+\paragraph*{Conceptual limitations} One conceptual limitation of \convad is \emph{leakage}.
+As discussed, \convad relies on a threshold value, $\tau$, used to determine if an activation is turned on or off.
+This is because it is impossible to separate the effects of masked and unmasked examples for certain edge cases and masking strategies. \cref{fig:leaks} depicts three possible scenarios where the convolution operation straddles masked and unmasked regions of the input.
+In such scenarios, we are faced with two issues. \textbf{1}) for scenarios such as \cref{fig:leak1,fig:leak3}, the convolution window includes, in addition to an unmasked region, a portion of either the masked region (\ref{fig:leak1}) or the padding (\ref{fig:leak3}). \textbf{2}) in \cref{fig:leak2}, due to non-contiguous perturbation strategies, the convolution windows overlaps with each perturbations, making it impossible to determine which regions to deactivate.

+Another limitation is the need to access and modify the internals of the model.
+While the \convad algorithm does not change between the CNNs, its implementation requires a white-box access to the model.
+Moreover, the current version of the algorithm works only for CNNs.